 The late visits were marked by other important names such as historian Neagu Djuvara or writer Horia Roman-Patapievici as well as the discovery of important Romanian authors as Mircea Eliade, Emil Cioran, and Mircea Cartarescu.

 Kaplan also travels to picturesque places in Romania and describes them very beautifully capturing in the same time the daily life of the people: scenes with people waiting in line for bread during the cold war in Bucharest, the impressive Gothic churches of Transylvania, the wooden convents of Maramures region, the tough labor camps along Danube-Black Sea Canal and so on.

 In 2013 and 2014, when Robert Kaplan returns to Romania, he finds the country changed, more “Westernized” and cosmopolitan, though still bearing the marks of the communist regime, struggling to finds its way “In Europe’s shadow”…

-3. Along the Enchanted Way: A story of love and life in Romania – William Blacker
+3. Along the Enchanted Way – William Blacker

-Well, if the above books are more pragmatic, history and social oriented, this time you will get the chance to discover a love story in Romania.
+If the above books are more pragmatic, history and social oriented, this time you will get the chance to discover a love story in “Along the enchanted Way” book about Romania.